exoplatform/exo-documentation/docs/GettingStartedeXoCommunity.rst

 Getting started
 ################

 This chapter covers the following topics:
+ - The minimum system requirements needed to run the stack of tools used by eXo platform
+ - The software prerequisites needed to be installed before running the eXo platform stack

 .. _SystemRequirements: